sivauerbach/Basic-Instruction-Cache/README.md

 To run:

-Execute in directory the command vsim -do i_cache.do
+Execute in directory the command:
+  vsim -do i_cache.do